norc-labs/wearsense/README.md

 ## Build

 These instructions are for building and testing using the command line.
+More details regarding command line usage can also be found online, and you can always run `$ adb help`, `$ android -h`, etc.

+To set up your environment, see the file `android-setup`.

 If you prefer to use Studio, just follow the standard instructions available online.
-More details regarding command line usage can also be found online, and you can always run `$ adb help`, `$ android -h`, etc.

 Run `./gradlew tasks` to get a list of all tasks; add `--all` to get all tasks and more detail.